The Independent: 1990s

 When The Independent launched The Independent on Sunday in 1990, sales were less than anticipated, partly due to the launch of the Sunday Correspondent four months prior, although this direct rival closed at the end of November 1990.
-Some aspects of production merged with the main paper, although the Sunday paper retained a largely distinct editorial staff.

 In the 1990s, The Independent was faced with price cutting by the Murdoch titles, and started an advertising campaign accusing The Times and The Daily Telegraph of reflecting the views of their proprietors, Rupert Murdoch and Conrad Black.
 It featured spoofs of the other papers' mastheads with the words The Rupert Murdoch or The Conrad Black, with The Independent below the main title.

 had financial problems.
 A number of other media companies were interested in the paper.
 Tony O'Reilly's media group and Mirror Group Newspapers (MGN) had bought a stake of about a third each by mid-1994.
 In March 1995, Newspaper Publishing was restructured with a rights issue, splitting the shareholding into O'Reilly's Independent News & Media (43%), MGN (43%), and Prisa (publisher of El País) (12%).

-In April 1996, there was another refinancing, and in March 1998, O'Reilly bought the other shares of the company for £30 million, and assumed the company's debt.
-Brendan Hopkins headed Independent News, Andrew Marr was appointed editor of The Independent, and Rosie Boycott became editor of The Independent on Sunday.
-Marr introduced a dramatic if short-lived redesign which won critical favour but was a commercial failure, partly as a result of a limited promotional budget.
-Marr admitted his changes had been a mistake in his book, My Trade.
+In 1996, there was further refinancing, and Andrew Marr was appointed editor of The Independent.
+In 1998, O'Reilly bought the other shares of the company for £30 million, and assumed the company's debt, and Rosie Boycott also became editor.

 Boycott left in April 1998 to join the Daily Express, and Marr left in May 1998, later becoming the BBC's political editor.
 Simon Kelner was appointed as the editor.
 By this time, the circulation had fallen below 200,000.
 Independent News spent heavily to increase circulation, and the paper went through several redesigns.
 While circulation increased, it did not approach the level which had been achieved in 1989, or restore profitability.
 Job cuts and financial controls reduced the morale of journalists and the quality of the product.

 2000s

 Ivan Fallon, on the board since 1995 and formerly a key figure at The Sunday Times, replaced Hopkins as head of Independent News & Media in July 2002.
 By mid-2004, the newspaper was losing £5 million per year.
 A gradual improvement meant that by 2006, circulation was at a nine-year high.

 In November 2008, following further staff cuts, production was moved to Northcliffe House, in Kensington High Street, the headquarters of Associated Newspapers.
-The two newspaper groups' editorial, management and commercial operations remained separate, but they shared services including security, information technology, switchboard and payroll.
+The two newspaper groups' editorial, management and commercial operations remained separate.